LEGAL AI:

 OVERVIEW

 What if every attorney at your firm could design AI-powered workflows rooted in your firm’s knowledge, tone, and processes?
-In this session, leading Am Law firms will share how their Innovation and KM teams are making that vision real—partnering with attorneys to discover, test, and build tailored AI agents that integrate firm data, client needs, and research platforms.
+In this session, Ropes & Gray will reveal how its Innovation and KM teams have partnered with attorneys to bring that vision to life—discovering, testing, and building tailored AI agents that integrate firm data, client preferences, and research platforms.

-We’ll explore how this collaboration is shifting mindsets, codifying expertise, scaling adoption across practices, and transforming the way legal services are delivered.
+We’ll explore how this collaboration is changing mindsets, codifying expertise, scaling adoption across practices, and reshaping how legal services are delivered.

 12:30 PM - 1:30 PM